dayskipping/Clustering_by_Fundamentals/README.md

 ## Goal

-My goal for this project is to investigate whether or not any patterns exist in the financial statement data of various companies which can lead to meaning insights in how they may be grouped together.
-I will attempt to answer this question through performing a cluster analysis utilizing various dimension reduction and machine learning techniques.
+My goal for this project is to investigate whether or not any patterns exist in the financial statement data of various companies which can lead to meaningful insights in how they might be grouped together.
+I will attempt to answer this question through performing a clustering analysis utilizing dimensionality reduction and machine learning algorithms.

 ## The Data

-The dataset used in this analysis comes from [Simfin](https://simfin.com) which provides open source access to the fundamental data of 1564 companies with their respective financial statements data dating back to 2009.
+The dataset used in this analysis comes from [Simfin](https://simfin.com) which provides open source access to the fundamental data of 1564 companies and their respective financial statements data dating back to 2009.
 I was able to extract the data from a bulk-downloaded .csv file of their entire dataset with the help of an extractor that can be found on this [Github](https://github.com/SimFin/bd-extractor) page.
 In addition, I queried the [IEX API](https://iextrading.com/developer/docs/) in order to acquire sector labels for each company in an effort to provide additional comparisons to traditional company classifications.

 ### Features